-Shortly before deployment, reset the profiler by holding the Reset Tool over the marked location on the pressure case.
-Hold the Reset Tool in position for approximately 3 seconds.
+Since the Reset Tool toggles between Pressure Activation mode and starting a new mission, start a new mission by first ensuring that the float is in Pressure Activation mode, and then hold the Reset Tool over the marked location on the pressure case for approximately 3 seconds.
 Remove the Reset Tool only after you hear the air pump activate.